lit/lit/docs/_guide/03-template-reference.md

 If no `keyFn` is provided, `repeat` will perform similar to a simple map of items to values, and DOM will be reused against potentially different items.

+See [Repeating templates with the repeat directive](writing-templates#repeating-templates-with-the-repeat-directive) for a discussion of when to use `repeat` and when to use standard JavaScript flow control.

 ### styleMap

 `style=${styleMap(styles)}`